 To learn more about the Mario Batali Foundation, visit WWW.MARIOBATALIFOUNDATION.ORG

-Restaurateur-winemaker Joe Bastianich, along with partners Lidia Bastianich and Mario Batali, operates three wineries in Italy, as well as twenty-three successful restaurants worldwide, including Babbo and Del Posto in NYC, Carnevino in Las Vegas, and in 2010, expanded the famed LA eateries Pizzeria and Osteria Mozza to Singapore.
-Earlier that same year, the trio teamed up with Italian retail pioneer Oscar Farinetti to bring Eataly, the largest artisanal food and wine market in the world, to New York.
+Restaurateur Joe Bastianich, along with partners Lidia Bastianich and Mario Batali, owns twenty-five successful restaurants worldwide, including Babbo and Del Posto in NYC, Carnevino in Las Vegas, and Pizzeria and Osteria Mozza in Singapore.
+Earlier that year, the trio teamed up with Italian retail pioneer Oscar Farinetti to bring Eataly, the largest artisanal food and wine market in the world, to New York.
 2012 marks their latest overseas ventures with the opening of Lupa and Carnevino in Hong Kong.

-Joe is currently a judge on FOX’s reality TV hit, MasterChef, with Gordon Ramsay and Graham Elliot, where he shares his expertise in deciphering culinary talent from amongst thousands of amateur home cooks.
+Joe is currently a judge on FOX’s reality TV hit, MasterChef and MasterChef Junior with Gordon Ramsay and Graham Elliot, where he shares his expertise in deciphering culinary talent from amongst thousands of amateur home cooks.
 With the franchise’s international popularity growing at lightning speed, it didn’t take long for Joe’s beloved Italy to climb onboard, and in the summer of 2011, Joe joined fellow judges Carlo Cracco and Bruno Barbieri for the premiere season of Sky’s MasterChef Italia.

 In addition to Joe’s passion for all things food and wine, he is an avid marathon runner and triathlete, having recently completed the 2011 Ford Ironman World Championships in Kona, HI.